vidurAgg22/Deepfake-Hunter/README.md

 5. View the classification result immediately on the interface.

 ## 🤝 Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss changes.
+Please feel free to submit a pull request or open an issue to discuss changes or improvements.

-## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.